EthanGriffee/SoftwareDev/assignment2/part1/MEMO.md

 Specifications :

     The documentation quality was very good.
 They provided all the information needed to implement their specification without any clarification.
-We did not have to communicate with this team at all, because other teams had ironed out all the problems.
+We did not have to communicate with this team much, because other teams had ironed out all the problems.
 They test quality was pretty good, they tested all methods thoroughly.
+However, they did not add deletes to the objects they created, making it hard to know if our implementation was leaking memory.

+    Documentation quality: The specification for map by our Spec pair was well written.
+It was easy to follow along their interface and the comments were helpful in figuring out the code.

+    Responsiveness: We did not have any issues with their code; hence, we cannot comment on this topic.

+    Test Quality: The test file provided by our Spec pair were good, however, they did not add deletes to the objects they created, making it hard to know if our implementation was leaking memory.